2027 수능특강 영어독해연습 8강 변형문제

 Exercise 1 해양 산성화와 해양 생태계 위기

-The current trend of increasing global ____ temperatures and increasing seawater acidity reduces the overall capacity of oceans to absorb more CO₂.
+The current trend of increasing global atmospheric temperatures and increasing seawater ____ reduces the overall capacity of oceans to absorb more CO₂.

 If allowed to continue unstopped, this could potentially ____ pH in the deep-sea regions and hinder the critical processes associated with carbon particulate burial.

-Similarly, complex relationships between water temperatures and ocean acidity in marine systems erode calcification rates in ____ organisms and threaten the survival of coral reefs.
+Similarly, ____ relationships between water temperatures and ocean acidity in marine systems erode calcification rates in shell-bearing organisms and threaten the survival of coral reefs.

-Coral reefs cover less than 1 percent of the Earth's surface but are home to 25 percent ____ all marine biodiversity.
+Coral reefs cover less than 1 ____ of the Earth's surface but are home to 25 percent of all marine biodiversity.

 Exercise 2 대규모 언어 모델

-Large Language Models ____ are extremely strong artificial intelligence (AI) systems that use sophisticated algorithms and enormous volumes of data to understand, interpret, and generate human language.
+____ Language Models (LLMs) are extremely strong artificial intelligence (AI) systems that use sophisticated algorithms and enormous volumes of data to understand, interpret, and generate human language.

-LLMs must be fundamentally trained on a large volume of data, typically ____ in petabytes.
+LLMs must be fundamentally trained on a large volume of data, typically measured in ____.

-Large strings of numbers, referred ____ as "weights" or "parameters," combined with code that decodes and applies the numbers make up machine learning models.
+Large strings of numbers, referred to as "weights" or "____," combined with code that decodes and applies the numbers make up machine learning models.

-The data that models learn from is not stored ____ or contained in the models themselves.
+The data that models learn from is ____ stored in or contained in the models themselves.

-Rather, certain ____ within a model adjust slightly in response to new information as it gains knowledge.
+Rather, certain numbers within a model adjust slightly in response to new information as it gains ____.

-Large language models require the successful development of several essential steps, which are involved in the training ____
+Large language models require the successful development of several essential steps, ____ are involved in the training process.

-Large-scale text data collection and preprocessing from a variety of sources, including books, articles, websites, and other textual corpora, usually marks the ____ of the process.
+Large-scale text data collection and preprocessing from a variety of sources, including books, articles, ____, and other textual corpora, usually marks the start of the process.

 Exercise 3 스마트폰 시대의 빠른 의사소통과 인간성의 상실

-Emojis help us to be super-quick and ____ when responding.
+Emojis help us to be super-quick and efficient ____ responding.

-Yet, this also raises a question: is this actually a ____ thing?
+Yet, this also ____ a question: is this actually a good thing?

-Our communication is now so directly influenced ____ technology that the two cannot be separated.
+Our ____ is now so directly influenced by technology that the two cannot be separated.

-Technology has increased our efficiency and productivity, but it is ____ double-edged sword.
+Technology ____ increased our efficiency and productivity, but it is a double-edged sword.

-We may end up less human than we ever ____
+We may end up less human than we ____ wanted.

-As we adapt to rapidity and hyper-productivity, our conversation may become like fast food, and we ____ lose the ability to produce and enjoy slow talk.
+As we adapt to rapidity and hyper-productivity, our conversation may become like fast food, and we may lose the ability to produce and enjoy ____ talk.

-Before the arrival of the smartphone, we were able to wait a couple of days for ____ answer to an email, and for urgent matters, we made a call.
+Before the arrival of the smartphone, we were able to wait a ____ of days for an answer to an email, and for urgent matters, we made a call.

-We knew ____ division between these two forms of communication.
+We knew the division between these two ____ of communication.

-In the ____ era, we cannot and do not wait.
+In the smartphone era, we cannot and do not ____.

 Exercise 4 마지막 기회 관광과 과잉 관광 문제

-Last chance tourism is travel motivated by the desire to see threatened or diminishing natural attractions, including ____ coral reefs and endangered species.
+Last chance ____ is travel motivated by the desire to see threatened or diminishing natural attractions, including glaciers, coral reefs and endangered species.

-Locations featuring ____ attractions may continue to experience heightened visitation, simultaneously creating opportunities for increased awareness and resource protection as well as increased risk of over-tourism.
+Locations featuring these attractions ____ continue to experience heightened visitation, simultaneously creating opportunities for increased awareness and resource protection as well as increased risk of over-tourism.

-Over-tourism is acknowledged as a ____ threat to the industry.
+Over-tourism is acknowledged as a major ____ to the industry.

-Over-tourism describes the tipping point where the costs of tourism outweigh the benefits for local ____ due to overcrowding or poor management.
+Over-tourism describes the tipping point where the ____ of tourism outweigh the benefits for local communities due to overcrowding or poor management.

-If not managed properly, ____ is a threat to sustainable tourism development.
+If not ____ properly, over-tourism is a threat to sustainable tourism development.

-The growing concern for over-tourism ____ opportunities for tourism professionals to implement sustainability best practices and improve site-specific sustainable destination-level management plans.
+The growing concern for over-tourism offers opportunities for tourism ____ to implement sustainability best practices and improve site-specific sustainable destination-level management plans.

-Over-tourism is a complex trend in the travel industry and calls upon destination ____ to engage with all sectors and stakeholders involved in tourism towards long-term, fact-based planning to mitigate over-tourism.
+Over-tourism is a complex trend in the travel industry and calls upon destination managers to engage with all sectors and stakeholders ____ in tourism towards long-term, fact-based planning to mitigate over-tourism.

 Exercise 5 과일 가공 폐기물의 재활용과 처리

-Utilizing trash or residues from the fruit processing sector has recently become a significant challenge ____ agro-processing businesses and has a negative influence on the environment.
+Utilizing trash or residues from the fruit processing sector has recently become a significant challenge for agro-processing businesses and has a negative influence on the ____.

-The fruit processing industry produces a lot of waste dumped in landfills or rivers, threatening ____ ecosystem.
+The fruit processing industry produces a lot of waste dumped in landfills or rivers, ____ the ecosystem.

-Therefore, there is a need for disposal techniques that recycle it, provide resources for livestock feed, or extract or create goods with added ____
+Therefore, there is a need for disposal ____ that recycle it, provide resources for livestock feed, or extract or create goods with added value.

-It is possible to lessen environmental degradation, ____ energy security, and cut greenhouse gas emissions by turning wastes collected from the fruit processing industry into valuable products.
+It is possible to lessen environmental degradation, increase energy security, and cut greenhouse ____ emissions by turning wastes collected from the fruit processing industry into valuable products.

-It is believed that using fruit waste from processing can help the food industry recover ____ products and make operations commercially viable.
+It is believed that using fruit waste from processing can help the food industry recover value-added products and make operations ____ viable.

-In light of this, it is ____ promising field of research to use wastes from the processing of fruit to create goods with value added.
+In light of this, it is a promising field of research to use wastes from the ____ of fruit to create goods with value added.

 Exercise 6 직무 수행에 필요한 하드 스킬과 소프트 스킬

-Hard skills are defined as ____ specific procedural skills and technical expertise that are required to perform a job, or more aptly put, the 'what' needs to be done.
+Hard skills are defined as the ____ procedural skills and technical expertise that are required to perform a job, or more aptly put, the 'what' needs to be done.

-These skills are clearly listed in the job description and are acquired through ____ highly specific education and training programs.
+These skills are clearly listed in the job description and are acquired through more ____ specific education and training programs.

-Hard skills are the skills we think of when considering a professional college ____
+____ skills are the skills we think of when considering a professional college degree.

-Examples include ____ who must have accounting degrees, lawyers, who must have law degrees, and doctors, who must have medical degrees.
+Examples include accountants, who must have accounting degrees, lawyers, who must have law degrees, and doctors, ____ must have medical degrees.

 But does that mean that ____ professionals do not need soft skills?